mish-wise/mish-wise/README.md

 ## Hi there 👋
-Aspiring Android Developer
+Aspiring fullstack,web Developer
-Jetpack COmpose|Kotlin|Firebase
+Jetpack Compose|Kotlin|Firebase
 Kenya

-I'm a passionate developer focused on building real world mobile application that solve meaningful problems.
+I'm a passionate developer focused on building real world mobile,web application that solve meaningful problems.
 Currently,i specialize in modern Android development using Jetpack Compoose and FIrebase,with a strong intrest in emergency,safety,and productivity apps.